 - Performance footage (front view of conductor only) totaling no less than 15 minutes.

 - A video in which you address these topics: 1) speak briefly about yourself and your musical background; 2) describe your goals in pursuing graduate studies in conducting.

 - Personal/Professional Statement: include a 2-3 page personal statement indicating how your background and life experiences, including cultural, geographical, financial, educational or other opportunities or challenges, motivated your decision to pursue a graduate degree.
 Then, state your professional goals and include how this program and the Schwob School of Music will help you achieve your professional goals.

 - Three letters of recommendation sent directly to Dr. Hahn from recommenders

-- Applicants will interview with conducting and vocal faculty and meet current CSU students.
+- an interview with conducting and vocal faculty and meetings with current CSU students

 Prior to the audition date, conducting applicants who are selected for an audition will be informed of the required work(s) to be prepared for the audition.

 Dr. David Hahn, the Paul S. and Jean R. Amos Distinguished Chair in Music and Director of Choral Activities